tiziasan/PHPMasterTemplate/README.md

 - **RECEIPE CARD**

 The Receipe Card allows the possibility to insert on the web application a receipe for a typical meal, the ingredients that compose it, the difficult for its preparation and the preparation time.
-All elements are take in input by the function showReceipeCard.
+All elements are take in input string by the function showReceipeCard.
 ```PHP
 function showRecipeCard($recipeName, $time, $serving, $difficult, $description, $btnName,$btnURL,$imgURL)
 ```